How the Spread of Coronavirus Could Affect Your Travel Plans

 “The reality is that there is no one set of rules for canceling a trip and it largely depends on the destination and route of your flight,” says Kyle Valenta, Executive Editor at expert travel review site Oyster.com.

 Valenta says that some airlines have offered to re-route passengers free of charge if they have connecting flights in areas that have seen coronavirus outbreaks.
-Others are offering refunds if your final destination is China, Hong Kong, and Macau.
+Others are offering refunds if your final destination is China, Hong Kong, or Macao.

 If you booked your hotel online, make sure you check the cancellation window on your booking.
 “These are often fairly generous,” says Valenta.

-Note: Editor's Note: This article has been updated to reflect changes in some airlines' ticketing policies.
-This article was originally published Feb.
-24.